Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

 In general, it is impossible to estimate the absolute scale of a scene based only on an image of it.
 However, if we know the true size of an object in the world, we can take advantage of this piece of information to estimate how far the object is from the camera (i.e., its depth).
 This is your goal for this part of the assignment.

-To work on the problem of estimating the depth of an object in an image, the instructor followed the steps below to gather data from a RealSense camera -- like the one in Shutter.
+To work on the problem of estimating the depth of an object in an image, the instructor followed the steps below to gather data from a RealSense camera -- like the one in a real Shutter robot.

 1. First, the [RealSense driver](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) and the [realsense2_camera ROS package](https://github.com/IntelRealSense/realsense-ros.git) were installed to use the camera in Ubuntu.